natanai/nvc-app/docs/magnet-search.md

 # Magnet directory search

-The magnet directory pages (Feelings, Needs, and Situations) share a common search workflow that is orchestrated by `scripts/magnets.js`.
+The magnet directory pages (Feelings, Needs, and Faux feelings) share a common search workflow that is orchestrated by `scripts/magnets.js`.

 ## UI elements